NYU-DataServices/Intro-Git-GitHub/README.md

 Git, GitHub, command line, version control.

 ### Thank You
 A big big thank you to [Andy Mueller](https://github.com/amueller), who originally taught this class at NYU amd taught me all I know about Git and GitHub!
-I used some of his graphics from his [original presentation materials](https://github.com/amueller/git_workshop).